ityreh/fix-core/README.md

-FIX Core
+FIXotron Core
 ========

-FIX Core is a Quarkus application and offers a REST API to run and manage FIX Sessions based on the FIX Engine implemented by QuickFix/J.
+FIXotron Core is a Quarkus application and offers a REST API to run and manage FIX Sessions based on the FIX Engine implemented by QuickFix/J.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)